eriket0107/server-side_CineFlix/readme.md

 With this API you can create, update and delete an user and notes that has tags and links attached.

-## Lessons Learned

-Technologies used in this project:
+## Technologies used in this project:

 - *NodeJS*
 - *Express JS*
 - SQLite